richtastic/ff/src/3DR/wiki/app.md

 - lots of s: 0 in graph points .... view size wrong ?

 - update graph logic for SCALE & TRANSFORM-PAIRS
+	- create scale graph w/ all trivial edges (calc scale ratios)
+	- select largest subgraph (views) that has A) most views B) lowest average error => do absolute scale solve
+	- create trans. graph only using edges (pairs) that exist in scale graph => do absolute trans. solve